OSIPI/osipi.github.io/pages/pages-root-folder/task-force-2-1.md

 #subheadline: "... because we need one!"
 ---

+{:.list-title}
-**Task Force Aim**
+**Task force aims**

-*Define and manage the library for ASL, DCE and DSC code snippets collected and harmonized by task forces 2.2 and 2.3.
-This includes defining the structure of the library, licensing, naming conventions, documentation conventions, version control, code review, etc.. *
+- Define and manage the library for ASL, DCE and DSC code snippets collected and harmonized by task forces 2.2 and 2.3.
+This includes defining the structure of the library, licensing, naming conventions, documentation conventions, version control, code review, etc..

 {:.list-title}
 **Task Force Members**